adsuth/vgmordle/README.md

 Like VGMB and VGMVersus before it, VGMORDLE relies on youtube uploads for its tracks.
 As such, in the event that any uploads are taken down, certain tracks will break the site.
 Apologies for any inconvenience.

 ## Known Issues
-- Accented characters (eg: é) are erased alongside non-alphanumeric characters.
-So typing "pokemon" for example will not show expected suggestions.

 ## Roadmap
 ### Cursor History